Study finds better services dramatically help children in foster care

 A study on ride-sharing opens a window into consumer behavior, measuring the benefits for businesses.

-Informal help is a huge share of elder care in U.S., a burden that is only set to expand.
+Informal help is a huge share of elder care in the U.S., a burden that is only set to expand.
 A new book explores different countries’ solutions.

 Economics doctoral student Tishara Garg takes a novel approach to answering ambitious questions about big-push industrial policy and development.